OpenChain-Project/Reference-Material/Education-For-Internal-Teams/Explainer_Training.md

 - Anyone involved in the development, deployment, marketing and support of our products and services needs to be aware of the implications of use of open source software
 - There are misconceptions, common in the industry, which can increase risk (but also hinder the use of open source when beneficial to do so)
+- Open source software and **our policy** specific training materials are required, which may **vary by role**, and needs to be tracked/recorded in some way

 ## The Solution